artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 ## Sample

-Let’s import a match between FK Krasnodar and CSKA (2012/06/26) with ```Submaximal speed portion``` data for FK Krasnodar (see [GET /v1/teams](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/teams/get) response to find the correct team IDs).
+Let’s import a match between CSKA Moscow and FK Krasnodar (2013/06/23) with ```Submaximal speed portion``` data for FK Krasnodar (see [GET /v1/teams](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/teams/get) response to find the correct team IDs).

 **Note:** to see pushed data at [https://apidemo.intoperf.com](https://apidemo.intoperf.com) don't use **Try this API** tool.
 Instead use curl, wget, [Postman](https://www.getpostman.com/apps) or any similar tool with your unique **IntoPerf API key**.